bryanstearns/bryanstearns.github.io/_posts/2007-09-12-best-laid-plans.md

 ---
 published: true
 title: Best Laid Plans
-date: '2007-09-12 12:54:12 -0700'
+date: "2007-09-12 12:54:12 -0700"
 ---

-This morning's Oregonian newspaper had <a href="http://blog.oregonlive.com/breakingnews/2007/09/old_lesson_on_apollo_10_reappe.html" target="_blank">this story</a> (sorry, they forbid linking to the photo) about a newly-uncovered schoolroom chalkboard that still bore a lesson from 1969: in neat block lettering, the board says:<!--more-->
+This morning's Oregonian newspaper had <a href="http://blog.oregonlive.com/breakingnews/2007/09/old_lesson_on_apollo_10_reappe.html">this story</a> (sorry, they forbid linking to the photo) about a newly-uncovered schoolroom chalkboard that still bore a lesson from 1969: in neat block lettering, the board says:<!--more-->